Where are they now? Team GB’s XI from the 2012 Olympics first game

 It was a testament to Bellamy’s mental strength he was able to compete in the Games.
 The Liverpool forward was still grieving the untimely passing of Gary Speed and, later that year, told the Sunday Mirror: “Losing my best mate has affected everything.
 I can’t believe how hard it is I can’t tell you how hard it is.
 It’s the worst time in my life ever.”

-His replacement at Old Trafford has enjoyed a long career in the Premier League.
+The Welsh striker’s replacement at Old Trafford has enjoyed a long career in the Premier League.
 Cork has served Southampton, Swansea and Burnley with distinction and the defensive midfielder remains at Turf Moor to this day.

 Cork appeared as a substitute in all of Team GB’s group matches before remaining on the bench for the quarter-final defeat.